 Apparently, the sign-up process only take 30 seconds through the help of something called Jumio.
 The only thing you have to do with Jumio is to upload one ID and a selfie.
 How about that?

-On the date of writing this review (2 July 2019), CoinField had a 24 hour trading volume of USD 13 million.
+On the date of first writing this review (2 July 2019), CoinField had a 24 hour trading volume of USD 13 million.
 With this figure, it landed on place no. 87 on the list of the top 100 exchanges in the world sorted in order of 24 hour trading volumes.
+On the date of last updating this review (16 March 2020, right in the middle of the crisis with COVID-19), the trading volume had more than doubled, to USD 27.5 million (according to Coinmarketcap).
 Accordingly, liquidity here is acceptable, but there is definitely some progress left to be made.

 US-investors may not trade here.
 This is primarily due to the US-legal regime that imposes obligations on companies that accept funds from the US-investors.
 Such obligations include, inter alia, preparing marketing material in accordance with SEC-standards and registering them with the SEC.
 This is a very tough process.
 Don’t be too sad though, there are many other venues that offer the type of trading this exchange does.
 Use our Exchange Finder to find out what options you have.

 If you are on of the people who prefers to do his/her trading while “on the go”, then you’ll be happy to learn that CoinField is also available through mobile use.

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book.
 Or, at least part of the order book.
 They also show a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you cansee that it feels right to you.
 The below is a picture of the trading view at CoinField: